watzcraft/HauntingHouse/sphinx/source/part3.rst

 |image71|

-Now you are ready to connect to you site using WinSCP and PPK.
+If everything is correct, the next attempt to login from WinSCP to the server where you copied the public key to will not ask for your password - you're simply connected.

 ConnectBot
 ^^^^^^^^^^

-A great additional feature is provided by "ConnectBot", an SSH client for Android.
+A great additional feature is provided by "ConnectBot", an *ssh* client for Android.

 Following this easy steps you will get remote control in the palm of